Kenta Asakura, M.S.W. '04, Ph.D., LICSW

 Ph.D., University of Toronto Factor-Inwentash Faculty of Social Work

-Kenta Asakura’s scholarly work is informed by nearly two decades of clinical practice across three jurisdictions (New York, Washington, Ontario), where he worked mostly with queer and trans* communities, youth and families in care and racialized immigrants and refugees.
+Dr. Kenta Asakura’s scholarly work is informed by nearly two decades of clinical practice across three jurisdictions (New York, Washington, Ontario), where he worked mostly with queer and trans* communities, youth and families in care and racialized immigrants and refugees.
 He is committed to translating his research into pragmatic knowledge that can help prepare students and clinicians for competent practice with marginalized communities.
 Using qualitative, quantitative and theoretical methodologies, Asakura seeks to re-shape the definition of clinical social work as a highly skilled professional practice negotiated within complex intrapsychic, relational, social, historical and structural contexts.
+As a practitioner-researcher, Asakura maintains psychotherapy practice as a licensed independent clinical social worker in the states of Massachusetts, Washington, and Texas.

 Seeking to advance the practice and teaching of clinical social work with marginalized communities, Asakura leads a program of simulation-based research.
 Using simulation (e.g., working with professional actors trained to portray realistic and complex client scenarios) as a research method, Asakura studies clinical social work competencies, particularly the application of theory, values and ethics, as well as the clinician’s cognitive and affective processes.
-Asakura is currently leading and working with a research team in Canada on a study titled “Bridging Critical Social Work Education and Clinical Practice: A Design-Based Research Study Using Simulated Practice” (2021 – 2026).
-Funded by Social Sciences and Humanities Research Council of Canada (SSHRC), this multi-site (Vancouver, Toronto and Ottawa, Canada) study seeks to develop an empirical model of clinical practice grounded in the theoretical principles of racial and social justice that will have utility and applicability to support clients from marginalized communities.
+Asakura is currently leading and working with a research team on a study titled “Bridging Critical Social Work Education and Clinical Practice: A Design-Based Research Study Using Simulated Practice” (2021–2026).
+Funded by Social Sciences and Humanities Research Council of Canada (SSHRC), this study seeks to develop an empirical model of clinical practice grounded in the theoretical principles of racial and social justice that will have utility and applicability to support clients from marginalized communities.
+Asakura is also working on a book project titled Becoming a Critical Clinical Social Worker: Therapeutic Principles, Processes, and Skills (under contract with Sage Publications).

-A three-time teaching award recipient, Asakura incorporates simulated clients (e.g., trained actors) in teaching clinical practice and assessing student competencies.
-A pedagogy designed to supplement field education, Asakura also conducts research on various forms of simulation-based education (e.g., the use of live actors, virtual simulation platforms).
-As an educator and a researcher of this pedagogy, Asakura consults for other schools of social work on implementing the use of simulation.
+A three-time teaching award recipient, Asakura has expertise in simulation-based teaching and learning.
+Using simulated clients (e.g., trained actors) in teaching clinical practice and assessing student competencies, this experiential pedagogy is designed to supplement practicum learning.
+Asakura has conducted numerous research studies, published and presented papers widely on various forms of simulation-based education (e.g., the use of live actors, virtual simulation platforms).
+As an educator and a researcher of this pedagogy, Asakura consults for colleagues and other schools of social work on implementing the use of simulation.

-Prior to joining Smith SSW in Summer 2022, Asakura spent seven years at Carleton University School of Social Work (Ottawa, Canada), where he was an associate professor and the founding director of SIM Social Work Research Lab.
+Prior to joining Smith SSW in 2022 as an associate professor with tenure, Asakura spent seven years at Carleton University School of Social Work (Ottawa, Canada), where he was a tenured professor and the founding director of SIM Social Work Research Lab.
 Funded by Canada Foundation for Innovation, this was the first social work research lab in North America designed for collecting and analyzing real-time, video-recorded data on social workers’ engagement with simulated clients to better understand clinical competencies.
-During the 2021-2022 sabbatical year, Asakura traveled to Japan, where he served as a visiting professor of social work at Kwansei Gakuin University.
+During the 2021-2022 sabbatical year, Asakura traveled to his home country Japan, where he served as a visiting professor of social work at Kwansei Gakuin University.
 Currently, Asakura also holds an appointment of honorary affiliate associate professor at the University of British Columbia School of Social Work in Vancouver, BC, as well as an adjunct research professor at Carleton University.

 Lanzieri, N., McAlphin, E. C., & Asakura, K. (2023) A VR client simulation to prepare social work students for practicum: A feasibility study.
 Journal of Technology in Human Services. https://doi.org/10.1080/15228835.2023.2240382